Code-Institute-Submissions/diogo-pessoa-YourForceGym/TESTING.md

        - I want to know which classes are available in the gym, With access to a time table.
        - timetable PDF button on about page
        - clicking on `check timetable` button open pdf on new tab
+       - Improving Element Spacing with better padding
+       - h5 element wasn't responsive on smaller resolutions

+    4.8 Improve responsiviness on **Meet our trainers** section
+       - make sure trainer Bio fills space well when opening page on different screen sizes
+       - Image stays proportional to screen sizes and responds to change in resolution.

 5. Gallery